-There’s this cute little Danish word called hygge (pronounced hue-gah), which I like to describe as coziness meets content soulfulness and tot love that??
-Though of course hygge is for all seasons, fall and winter are totally the perfect times of year to hygge.
-So now that it’s officially September, I’m wasting no time getting my hygge on!
-The colder weather just invites lit fire places and hot drinks and fuzzy socks.
+There’s this cute little Danish word called hygge (pronounced hue-gah), which I like to describe as coziness meets content soulfulness.
+Don’t you just love that??
+Though of course hygge is for all seasons, fall and winter are totally the perfect times of year to up your cozy.
+So now that it’s officially October, I’m wasting no time getting my hygge on!
+The colder weather just invites lit fireplaces and hot drinks and fuzzy socks.
 And whenever loved ones are involved, all the better!

 There are many ways you can easily incorporate this good for your soul feeling into all aspects of your life and home.